-This input is used to initiate DRAM read and write operations and latch a row address.
-It is not necessary to clock /RE to read data from the EDRAM SRAM row registers.
+This input is used to initiate DRAM read and write operations and latch a row address as well as the states of W/R and /F. It is not necessary to clock /RE to read data from the EDRAM SRAM row registers.
 On read operations, /RE can be brought high as soon as data is loaded into cache to allow early precharge.